BillyZac/build-monitor/README.md

 Travis validates.
 If everything passes and the branch is master Travis attempts to do a dev deployment with Zeit's now.

-Find the most recent deployment url with `now ls`.

-If the `now` dev deployment looks good, upgrade it to prod with `now alias https://build-monitor-bicauqewhr.now.sh build-monitor`
+### Upgrading a dev deployment to Production
+Run `now ls`.
+This lists deployment urls, with the most recent at the top.
+(Each deployment url is also available in the raw Travis logs for every build.)

+Look at `./scripts/upgrade-to-prod.sh`.
+Replace the existing dev url with the new one.
+(This is checked into version control, which gives us some minimal way of tracking these upgrades.)

+Run `./scripts/upgrade-to-prod.sh`.

 ## Notes
 Using Compat, which gives a linting warning if you try to use syntax not supported by all browsers with >1% market share.